- 2012 – Doctorate in Health Services Research, University of Washington.

 - Methodological approach around improving causal inference in non-random designs, including developing suitable comparison groups, triangulation of data sources and analytical methods, and data correlation.

-- It is currently associated with Oregon’s State to study the state’s family planning program in collaboration with the National Institute of Public Health of Mexico.
+- It is currently associated with Oregon’s State to study the family planning program state in collaboration with the National Institute of Public Health of Mexico.

 - She participated as a volunteer for the Peace Corps in Senegal.
 She has also worked in Burkina Faso, Mexico, Colombia, with maternal health and family planning issues.